FedV: Privacy-Preserving Federated Learning over Vertically Partitioned Data: The Proposed FedV Framework

+We now introduce our proposed approach, \textit{FedV}, which is shown in \figurename\;\ref{fig:framework}. \textit{FedV} has three types of entities: an \textit{aggregator}, a set of \textit{parties} and a \textit{third-party authority (TPA)} crypto-infrastructure to enable functional encryption.
 The \textit{aggregator} orchestrates the private entity resolution procedure and coordinates the training process among the parties.
 Each \textit{party} owns a training dataset which contains a subset of features and wants to collaboratively train a global model.
 We name \textit{parties} as follows: (i)~one \textit{active party} who has training samples with partial features and the class labels, represented as $p_1$ in Figure~\ref{fig:framework}; and (ii)~multiple \textit{passive parties} who have training samples with only partial features.